When to Replace Your Chainsaw Chain, Guide Bar or Sprocket

 Wear Markers

-Every tooth on a Stihl chain will feature a number of wear markers (as shown in red on the image).
-When sharpening the tooth and filing the depth gauge, the steel and chrome plating will wear away so the size of the tooth will gradually reduce.
-It's essential to replace the chainsaw chain once the wear markers have been met.
-If you file past these markers, it will reduce the cutting performance of the chain a lot (and also risks the tooth breaking off!)
+Each tooth on a Stihl chain has wear markers (shown in red in the image).
+As you sharpen the tooth and file the depth gauge, the steel and chrome plating wears away, gradually reducing the tooth size.
+Replace the chainsaw chain once the wear markers are reached.
+Filing past these markers significantly reduces cutting performance and risks breaking the tooth.

-Ideally, the tooth and depth gauge markers are reached roughly the same time.
-If this isn't the case, you might have inadvertently sharpened the chain incorrectly which can change the setting of the depth gauge and lead to increased vibration or reduced cutting performance.
-Stihl's 2-in-1 EasyFiles will automatically maintain the perfect depth gauge setting.
+The tooth and depth gauge markers should ideally reach their limits at the same time.
+If they don't, you may have sharpened the chain incorrectly, affecting the depth gauge setting and leading to increased vibration or reduced cutting performance.
+Stihl's 2-in-1 EasyFiles maintain the correct depth gauge setting automatically.

-A wear marker is also along the underside of the tooth, above the 'toe' and 'heel'.
-If the chain is run without bar oil, or is tensioned too tightly over long periods, the extra friction will cause premature wear to the bottom part of the tooth.
-Immediately replace the chain if this wear marker has been met.
+A wear marker is also located on the underside of the tooth, above the 'toe' and 'heel'.
+Running the chain without bar oil or tensioning it too tightly for extended periods can cause premature wear on the bottom part of the tooth.
+Replace the chain immediately if this wear marker is reached.

 For advice on chainsaw sharpening errors and damages, check out our blog post.